Pog designer. Beanie Baby trader. Lamplighter. Elevator operator. These are all jobs that have disappeared in recent times.

 By looking at employment data from the Bureau of Labor Statistics related to job growth and decline, we were able to pinpoint a handful of jobs that are rapidly shrinking — and which might be almost completely gone within the next decade.
 We also used some information from a report compiled by Lottoland.

 Of course, these jobs will probably always exist in some fashion.
 (We even have horse-and-buggy drivers to this day.)
 But their roles are quickly diminishing.
 For that reason, they might not be fields you want to try to break into.
-Read on to see whether your job is on the endangered-species list.
+Let’s take a quick look to see if your job is on the endangered-species list.